Tianbiao-Yang/AttenhERG/README.md

 ### Training the model

-We were training the model using the `AttenhERG.py` script on a Tesla P40 GPU.
+We were training the model using the `AttenhERG.py` script on a `Tesla P40 GPU`.
 To train the model, please use the following command in the terminal: `python AttenhERG.py`.

 ### Hyperparameter search